bmlt-enabled/crouton/readme.txt

 == Changelog ==

 = 3.4.2 =
+* Added the ability to override the language once already initialized [#163]
 * Added media queries patch for "kevin" theme. [#155]
 * Fix for meeting formats displaying in the selected language. [#161]
 * Fix for bug with Custom CSS escaping.